jimf/joy-js/README.md

   - [ ] Joy tutorial or similar?

 ## How to run

-For the time being, the only way to run __joy-js__ is through Node directly.
-Demo site is planned.

 The interpreter may be run locally via the Node repl, or via a local express server.